SMPTE Announces 2014 Honorees and Award Winners

 The Kodak Educational Award honors an individual who advances the educational process at any level through innovative and inspirational methods, and it recognizes outstanding contributions in new or unique educational programs utilizing the technologies of film.
 Steve Wright will receive the 2014 award for his service in visual effects as an accomplished practitioner and master trainer.
 Wright's specialization is in the digital domain, but he has long been an advocate for visual effects education in workflow for both film and digital intermediates.
 He has worked to perfect and to implement color management paradigms in compositing, cementing the place of film in digital postproduction and promoting stronger understanding of film's value in digital compositing.
 Wright has been a master visual effects trainer since 2005, and his two books, "Compositing Visual Effects: Essentials for the Aspiring Artist" and "Digital Compositing for Film and Video," are among the very few that actively instruct in film color science for digital intermediate and compositing.

 The Workflow Systems Medal recognizes outstanding contributions related to the development and integration of IT file-based systems and infrastructures into production processes.
 Philip Tudor will receive the 2014 award for his foundational contributions to professional media file formats and for early implementations of file-based workflows.
-Tudor has worked tirelessly in numerous SMPTE committees and in the Advanced Media Workflow Association, focusing on developing standards and specifications for file-based essence and metadata interchange.
-His pioneering work on tapeless audio and video capture, Material eXchange Format, and the Advanced Authoring Format led to the implementation of workflows at the BBC.
-Tudor continues file-based workflow innovation with the Digital Production Partnership and IP Studio, which focuses on file-based workflows for live television production within an Internet protocol environment.
+Tudor has worked tirelessly in numerous SMPTE committees and in the Advanced Media Workflow Association (AMWA), focusing on developing standards and specifications for file-based essence and metadata interchange.
+His pioneering work on tapeless audio and video capture, Material eXchange Format (MXF), and the Advanced Authoring Format (AAF) led to the implementation of workflows at the BBC.
+Tudor continues file-based workflow innovation with the Digital Production Partnership (DPP) and IP Studio, which focuses on file-based workflows for live television production within an Internet protocol (IP) environment.

 Each year, one SMPTE Journal Award is presented to the author of the most outstanding paper originally published in the SMPTE Motion Imaging Journal during the preceding calendar year.
 The 2014 SMPTE Journal Award will be presented to Andrew B. Watson for "High Frame Rates and Human Vision: A View Through the Window of Visibility," published in the March 2013 issue of the SMPTE Motion Imaging Journal.
 Journal Certificates of Merit will also be presented to Benjamin Bross, Heiko Schwarz, and Detlev Marpe for their May/June 2013 Journal article titled "The New High-Efficiency Video Coding Standard."